 Then I shared my Indonesian Tempeh Rice Bowl recipe.
 After this post, so many of you have reached out to me for more ethnic recipes.
 So today, I’ll be showing you how to make an authentic (and highly-requested) Indonesian Spicy Beef Stew, aka Rendang Sapi.
 And speaking from experience, I can tell you that this dish is so full of flavor, you’ll be sure to impress your dinner guests!

-What is Rendang Sapi?
+What is Beef Rendang or Rendang Sapi?

 Before we start, let me give you a quick context into this rich and flavor-packed dish.
 Rendang is a classic dish of Southeast Asian cuisine.
 While there are countless variations to this dish, Rendang is originally an Indonesian spicy meat stew that came from the Minangkabau region in West Sumatra.